You Host the Relationship

 A final note from Andrea:

 So, what does it all mean for you?
-And how can you use the results to recognize, guard against, and deal with The Cuckoo Syndrome you encounter in your dating, love, work, and home life?
-Learn how to protect your unique purpose, “eggs” from being susceptible to cuckoos.
+And how can you use the results to overcome The Cuckoo Syndrome in your life?

-For the latest research combining science, scripture, and psychology – including Andrea’s personal journey, stories of her clients, and detailed instructions on how to cope with cuckoo dynamics within yourself, your lovers and spouses, your parents, and bosses – pre-order The Cuckoo Syndrome: The Secret to Breaking Free from Unhealthy Relationships, Toxic Thinking, and Self-sabotaging Behavior.
-Pre-order the book Andrea’s clients call, “a life-changing breakthrough on a universal challenge,” for yourself and the people you care about, today!
+Using the latest research combining science, scripture, and psychology – the book includes Andrea’s healing journey, stories of her clients, and detailed guidelines on how to deal with cuckoo dynamics within yourself or in relationships with your partner, family members, friends, or colleagues.
+Order the book Andrea’s clients call, “a life-changing breakthrough,” for yourself and the people you care about, today!

 I'm Andrea Anderson Polk

 Before we go any further, let me introduce myself...
-I’m a licensed counselor, author, and speaker-storyteller.
-I am devoted to helping you uncover hidden relational, psychological, and spiritual truths so you can experience healing in order to live a more authentic and meaningful life.
+I’m a licensed professional counselor, author, and speaker-storyteller.
+I am devoted to working together to uncover the deepest truths of your life so you experience lasting healing and celebrate a newfound freedom.

-Today, I teach courageous women how to take their life back and live each day with peace and purpose.
+I am here to help courageous, ambitious women of faith take their life back and live each day with peace and purpose.

 Join the Conversation!